KarenTazayan/DevOps-Immersion-Workshop/M-GHC_Advanced-GitHub-Copilot-Features/Advanced-GitHub-Copilot-Features.md

 - Azure MCP Server with GitHub Copilot
 - Developing Unit Tests with GitHub Copilot
 - Making Code More Functional with GitHub Copilot
+- AI-powered SQL Server development with GitHub Copilot
+- Agentic AI in Azure DevOps and GitHub